Skip to main content

 Validation Status Validated Validated Validated Validated Validated PSC/CAS is re-assessing their capabilities, in coordination with the Grants QSMO.

-Solution Description eRA provides mission-critical support for federal agencies awarding grants and other funding mechanisms. eRA’s electronic grants management services and business intelligence capabilities allow agencies to manage the receipt, processing, review, award and monitoring of grants and are used by applicants and grantees worldwide, including the U.S. and 55 countries. eRA is an established grants management entity with over 30 years of experience in the field.
-It is the largest research grants management system in the federal government in terms of the number of applications, accounting for over 50 percent of the grant applications received by Grants.gov, the fed-wide portal for finding and applying for grants.
+Solution Description eRA provides mission-critical support for federal agencies awarding grants and other funding mechanisms. eRA’s electronic grants management services and business intelligence capabilities allow agencies to manage the receipt, processing, review, award and monitoring of grants and are used by applicants and grantees worldwide, including the U.S. and 55 countries.
 GrantSolutions supports Federal agencies throughout the full grants lifecycle - from pre-award planning through application, award, and closeout.
 As a shared service provider, GrantSolutions offerings solve for shared mission needs across agencies while incorporating unique business and regulatory processes for grant programs.
 The Automated Standard Application for Payments (ASAP) is a completely electronic system that federal agencies use to quickly and securely transfer money to recipient organizations.
 Payment Management System (PMS) is a secure, online grants payment platform which provides awarding agency and grant recipient customers with efficient grant and grant-like payments, cash management, and personal grant accounting support services.
 The Interior Business Center (IBC) is a federal shared services provider that operates under a fee-for-service, full cost recovery business model, offering indirect cost rate negotiation services.
-Program Support Center's Cost Allocation Services (CAS) is responsible for reviewing and negotiating facility and administrative (indirect) cost rates, fringe benefit rates, special rates as determined to be appropriate, research patient care rates, statewide cost allocation plans and public assistance cost allocation plans.
-In addition to the aforementioned negotiations, CAS is responsible for resolving audits that involve indirect costs and cost allocation issues and methodologies, and provides technical assistance and guidance to both Federal departments and agencies and the recipient community.
+Program Support Center's Cost Allocation Services (CAS) is responsible for reviewing and negotiating facility and administrative (indirect) cost rates, fringe benefit rates, special rates as determined to be appropriate, research patient care rates, statewide cost allocation plans and public assistance cost allocation plans, resolving audits, and technical assisstance.

 Provider Agency HHS NIH HHS TREAS HHS PSC DOI HHS PSC